 If the production of cow meat increases like the scientists predict, this only leads to catastrophic results for our world.
 Even if the methane cows produce isn't biggest problem, having small changes in your diet can drastically make a difference for future generations.

-If you would like to know more information about this topic, the article from Global Citizen could be found at this website: https://youtu.be/26qzmw_xG58
+If you would like to know more information about this topic, the article from Global Citizen could be found at this website: https://www.globalcitizen.org/en/content/5-reasons... and the YouTube video from TRT World could be found following this link: https://youtu.be/26qzmw_xG58

 Even the smallest difference in your routine, such as practicing 'Meatless Mondays' could drastically change the way the world produces greenhouse gases.
 Every person can do their part!